Boulder City Personal Injury Lawyer

 Who Is Able To File a Personal Injury Claim?

 When a negligent or intentional action of another person or entity caused your injuries, you can file a lawsuit under personal injury law.
 All states in the country have their own laws outline how cases qualify under personal injury.
 For instance, workers’ compensation law covers any form of injuries that take place while at work.
-Under Nevada law, to establish whether a case qualifies, get in touch with a lawyer at McDonald Worley to schedule your free consultation with one of our skilled and experienced attorneys in Boulder City.
+Under Nevada law, to establish whether a case qualifies, get in touch with a lawyer at McDonald Worley to schedule your free consultation with one of our experienced attorneys in Boulder City.

 How is Fault in Personal Injury Cases Defined By Nevada Law?

-Comparative negligence law in Nevada allows a plaintiff of a personal injury case to recover part of the plaintiff’s damages if one defendant or more was 50% responsible at least for the accident or injury.
+Comparative negligence law in Nevada allows a plaintiff in a personal injury case to recover part of the plaintiff’s damages if one defendant or more was 50% responsible at least for the accident or injury.

 The comparative negligence standard in Nevada is also referred to as either modified comparative fault, modified comparative negligence, shared fault, or comparative fault.